 Drinking water also helps maintain a healthy heart rate, blood pressure and glowy skin.
 There are many different opinions on how much water you should be drinking every day.
 Health authorities commonly recommend eight 8-ounce glasses, which equals about 2 liters, or half a gallon #waterforhealth #stayfit #glow #hydrateyourself #dehydration #dehydrate #dehydratedskin #waterbenefits #stayhydrated #healthy

 Water naturally cleanses the teeth and prevents bad breath.
 It dilutes the acidity of foods that you eat and washes bacteria and debris from the mouth.
 Other sugary drinks like soda, juice, and sports drinks can cause decay because the sugar in them feeds the cavity-causing bacteria and they can also cause enamel erosion.
 You should still brush and floss but drinking water throughout the day and after meals will help keep your teeth cavity-free.

 Water has zero calories, which is important for our total health.
 Without the added sugars like most drinks are full of, water is the best option as far as beverages go.
 With obesity on the rise, drinking water will help you lose weight instead of gain those extra pounds.
 Aim to drink 6 to 8 glasses of water per day.

-There are plenty of reasons to drink water, including improving your oral health.
+There are plenty of reasons to drink water, including improving your oral health and avoiding a visit to The Dental Store.
 So instead of reaching for a soda or energy drink this summer, pour a cool glass of water and enjoy it!